Our Review Process

 6. Unscented

 With so many cat litter brands out there, it can be difficult to choose just one.
-Sometimes you really need to do a little experimenting to find out what your cat likes and what qualities you really appreciate in a cat litter.
-If you find your cat doesn’t like something, donate the rest and try something new!
+Sometimes you need to do a little experimenting to find out what your cat likes and what qualities you appreciate in a cat litter.
+If your cat doesn’t like something, donate the rest and try something new!

 If you’re looking for more advice regarding cat litter, check out our cat litter reviews.